Marrowbone (film): Plot

 Tom is informed that his new employer is no longer interested in an employee, but a partner.
-He is offered a share of the firm, which he doesn't have.
+He is offered a share of the firm, which he doesn't have the money for.
 Tom believes the Marrowbone siblings have more money, and he blackmails Jack.
 Billy confronts Jack about Simon and urges Jack to deal with him together before Jack has a seizure.
 Jane decides they must tell Allie the truth.
 The siblings arrange for Allie to meet at the secluded spot where she and the siblings first met, but Allie only finds their diary.
 She reads it, which reveals that Simon found the house six months ago, and Jack locked his siblings inside the attic to keep them safe.
 He tries to give Simon back the money box, who leads Jack to the secluded place, but is thrown from a cliff and knocked out by his vengeful sadistic father.
 When Jack regained consciousness, he returned to the house, only to realize Simon had murdered his siblings.
 After bricking up the attic, a devastated Jack prepared to commit suicide, but he developed multiple personalities of his siblings to convince himself they are still alive, covering all the mirrors in the house to avoid reminding himself that he is alone and going into the attic for the same reason.

 Meanwhile, Tom arrives at the house and discovers a bricked attic entrance, convinced that the money is hidden there.
 He tears down the wall, but Simon attacks him.
 Allie goes to the Marrowbone house and finds Jack's various personalities arguing with one another.
 She tries to snap him out of it, but he drives her away, unwilling to accept his siblings' deaths.
 Noticing Tom's belongings, Allie ascends to the attic and finds the desiccated corpses of Billy, Jane, and Sam, and Tom dying from his wounds.
 She is attacked by Simon while calling out for Jack's alternate personalities for help.
 Eventually, Jack allows his "Billy" personality to take over and shoots Simon, killing him for good.